e6data/e6-oss-community/terraform/gcp/network_peering/README.md

 ## GCP

+To use Terraform to manage and deploy resources and infrastructure to GCP, you will need to use the GCP provider.
+You must configure the provider with the proper credentials before you can use it.
+This provider is maintained internally by the HashiCorp GCP Provider team.
+You can follow one of the methods mentioned in this [Documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference).

 The cloud function does not have a network attached to it by default.
 The VPC network peering betweeen the meta function and the  hive metastore is possible if we have a subnetwork attached to the meta function.

 We can use a Serverless VPC Access connector to connect the cloud function directly to a Virtual Private Cloud (VPC) network, allowing access to cloud function with an internal IP address.